Global warming is the increase of average world temperatures as a result of what is known as the greenhouse effect.

 Droughts - As temperatures rise, some areas will become dryer and water sources will evaporate or be used up sooner than they are replenished.
 With such little rainfall rivers, streams and reservoirs runn dangerously low, yet continues to be used up in our homes and for farming, building and industry.

-Floods - Sea levels are already rising at a rate of 1 to 2mm each year due to expansion of the top layer of the oceans as they warm and the melting of the polar ice caps.
-Continued increasing rises in sea leve will cause increased flooding in coastal areas and river estuaries such as Bangladesh and the Nile Delta.
+Floods - Long-term measurements of tide gauges and recent satellite data show that global sea level is rising, with the best estimate of the rate of global-average rise over the last decade being 3.6 mm per year.
+Continued rises in sea level will cause increased flooding in coastal areas and river estuaries such as Bangladesh and the Nile Delta.
 London and many other British coastal cities will be threatened also.
 It is now a priority to strengthen Britain's sea defences.

 What can be Done?